Hesperian Health Guides

 Bleeding

-It is normal to bleed about the same amount as regular monthly bleeding for a few days after a miscarriage or abortion.
+Most women bleed about the same amount as regular monthly bleeding for a few days after a miscarriage or abortion.
 Some women keep bleeding a small amount for up to 2 weeks.
 After a couple of days, the blood should be dark, not bright red.
-More bleeding than this is not normal and could be dangerous.
+More bleeding than this could be dangerous and is a warning sign.
 If a woman is bleeding a lot after an abortion, especially if the blood is bright red and has few clots, it means the blood is fresh and flowing.
 She is in danger and the bleeding must be stopped.
 If she keeps bleeding she could go into shock or even die.

 Women bleed too much after an abortion or miscarriage when: